 We are especially going to look at one that is a good example, and I think that you will find that one very interesting.
 So turn with me now to Genesis 25.
 Here, Isaac and Rebekah were childless.

-God's revelation to Rebekah regarding the struggling twins was of two nations and two manner of people.
-By "manner" it is meant two kinds, two styles.
+God's revelation to Rebekah regarding the struggling twins was of two nations and two types of people.
+It means two kinds, two styles.
 It is indicating a rivalry is going to exist between these two, at least partly because they are so different from one another.

-Genesis 25:27 And the boys grew: and Esau was a cunning hunter, a man of the field...
+Genesis 25:27 So the boys grew.
+And Esau was a skillful hunter, a man of the field. . .

 In Genesis 33, the context is when Jacob's twenty years of working with Laban were finished; and he was on his way back to the land of Canaan.
 You know that Jacob was afraid of Esau and what would happen whenever they met.
 He was afraid that Esau would attack.
 And, sure enough, when he saw him off in the distance, Esau seemingly was approaching with three hundred armed men.
 He was coming there with a small army.
 But what kind of a reaction do we find from Esau?

-Genesis 33:4 And Esau ran to meet him, and embraced him, and fell on his neck, and kissed him: and they wept.
+Genesis 33:4 But Esau ran to meet him, and embraced him, and fell on his neck and kissed him, and they wept.

 Then, a little bit later, Jacob offered him what amounted to quite a pile of money; but Esau's reaction is in verse 9.

 Now, Jacob pressed on him; and eventually Esau did take it.
-But these verses tend to show a man who was generous and magnanimous—even to someone who had defrauded him (like Jacob had done) out of an extremely valuable possession.
+But these verses tend to show a man who was generous and magnanimous—even to someone who had defrauded him, like Jacob had done, out of an extremely valuable possession.
 His temperament seems to be a great deal more mercurial than Jacob's.
-He was a man who would quickly flare into anger, and then it would subside also pretty quickly—so that it was often difficult for him to hold a grudge.
-He seems to be loveable, impulsive, physically strong, easy going; but he was also somewhat of an airhead.
+He was a man who would quickly flare into anger, and then it also would subside pretty quickly—so that it was often difficult for him to hold a grudge.
+He seems to be lovable, impulsive, physically strong, easy going; but he was also somewhat of an airhead.
 He was careless and lacking in strong principles.

 The major flaw in Esau's character is shown in this context that involves eating.
 Unfortunately, far too many of us are like him.
-Esau was a man who couldn't see two blocks down a straight road on a crystal clear day, as we might say—because he was a man who was living only for the immediate present.
+Esau was a man who could not see two blocks down a straight road on a crystal clear day, as we might say—because he was a man who was living only for the immediate present.
 He either had no vision, or his personality demanded instant gratification.
 The things that had value to him were those that he could have immediately.
-Now, let's reiterate what he says in verses 32 and 34.
+Now, let us reiterate what he says in verses 32 and 34.
 Notice how this is pointed out.

-Genesis 25:34 Then Jacob gave Esau bread and pottage of lentils; and [Notice this description.] he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
+Genesis 25:34 And Jacob gave Esau bread and stew of lentils [Notice this description.]; then he ate and drank, arose, and went his way.
+Thus Esau despised his birthright.

 I wonder if it got into your mind that this is very similar to the prostitute that the writer of Proverbs was describing there, who thought no more of prostitution than as if she was eating a meal.
 "I have done no evil," she said.

 "What good is this thing?"
 Esau said.
 And he ate it, rose up, and went his way; and God says, "He despised his birthright."
-That's a strong word, this word "despise."
+That is a strong word, this word "despise."
 It means to be scornful.
 It means to treat with contempt.
-Now notice what Paul says about Esau, in Hebrews 12:16.
+Now notice what Paul says about Esau, in Hebrews 12.

-Hebrews 12:16 Lest there be any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.
+Hebrews 12:16 Lest there be any fornicator or profane person like Esau, who for one morsel of food sold his birthright.

 The word "profane" is very interesting.
 It is a word that came out of paganism.
 Not out of Christianity, and not out of Hebrew—it came out of Greek paganism.
 The profanity here was not verbal profanity.
 It means that Esau was far from the temple.
-That's what it literally means.
-Where was the temple?
+That is what it literally means.
+Where was the Temple?
 It was the place of God.
 Esau was far from God.
 A nice fellow (warm, friendly, vigorous, fun loving, a joker, generous)—but he was far from God.

-But I'll tell you something.
-You don't see Worldwide Church of God members who will, willingly, go out there and murder somebody.
-Don't you think that they would agree with you that it is not wise to lie?
+But I will tell you something.
+You do not see Worldwide Church of God members who will, willingly, go out there and murder somebody.
+Do you not think that they would agree with you that it is not wise to lie?
 To steal?
-Well, what's happening here?
+Well, what is happening here?
 You see there is one law that they are willingly ignoring and rejecting.
-It's the Sabbath law—the law that also contains the holy days within it.
+It is the Sabbath law—the law that also contains the holy days within it.
 And so, even though they say, "Well, we don't have to obey the law," they by and large keep the law.
 But they still give evidence of their profanity by failing to keep the Sabbath, which they are gradually getting rid of.

 Now this is the way it was with Esau.
 He was not a vile person.
 He was a fun-loving person to be around.
 He was generous.
 And I think that usually, most of the time, a kind man—magnanimous.
 But in the eyes of God he was profane, because he was not really interested in the things of God.
 This is also vividly shown up in Esau's choice of wives.
-He married (as we'd say today) "out of the church."
+He married, as we would say today, "out of the church."
 And, as it says, this was a continual source of pain to Isaac and Rebekah.
 But Esau gave evidence of his unconversion through eating.
 And it led, you see, and gave indication of something far deeper.

-If you haven't done something like this in your relationship with God—where you have pushed aside, in some way, the hallowed things of God in order to get an immediate gratification from something in this world—you are perfect.
+If you have not done something like this in your relationship with God—where you have pushed aside, in some way, the hallowed things of God in order to get an immediate gratification from something in this world—you are perfect.
 I will almost guarantee you that this is at the base of almost every sin.
-It's evidence of our carnality that still remains.
+It is evidence of our carnality that still remains.